oussamachah2020/portfolio/README.md

  ```bash
  npm i
  ```
- to install all dependencies
+ ### to install all dependencies

- ### to run for developement just run the following commmand
+ ### To start the developement server just run the following commmand
  ```bash
  npm run dev
  ```